-With the support of corporate cash and in-kind donations, Plan International Hong Kong has partnered with the Alliance for Children Development Rights in distributing hygiene kits to an estimated number of 800 grassroots families.
-The following relief items have already been provided to some subdivided flat residents and grassroots families* living in Yau Tsim Mong, Sham Shui Po, Tin Shui Wai and North District from 7 Feb:
+With the support of corporate cash and in-kind donations, Plan International Hong Kong has partnered with the Alliance for Children Development Rights in distributing hygiene kits to around 800 grassroots families since 7 Feb.
+The following relief items have already been provided to some subdivided flat residents and grassroots families* living in Yau Tsim Mong, Sham Shui Po, Tin Shui Wai and North District as of 31 Mar:

 - We have distributed 820 packs of Hygiene Kits to the families

 - There are adult surgical masks/ children masks, antibacterial soap (105g) and multipurpose cleaners (1,000ml) inside each kit

 - Leaflets teaching them how to wash their hands properly and how to keep their living space clean were also delivered along with the Hygiene Kits.

 *Families with special needs (including single-parent families, either of the parents is unemployed, having an SEN child or disabled family member) are provided with Special Care Packs.
 Around 48% of the families fall into this category.